 - Based on the responsive Bootstrap HTML framework

 Template development with Model-View-Controller (MVC) is supported since version 7.
-The Alloy templates are created as an example of how to build an Optimizely site with good characteristics, both in terms of maintainability and performance.
+The Alloy templates are created as an example of how to build an Optimizely site with good characteristics in terms of maintainability and performance.
 They also show an example of how conventions in MVC can be tuned to suit a website like Alloy.

-All non-partial views and layouts in the MVC templates use a model of type
+Non-partial views and layouts in the MVC templates use a model of type

 IPageViewModel<T> where T must be a descendent of